booi-dev/todo-vanialla-js/README.md

 ...

 add newly created item to the todoData as well... after the DOM is updated.
+DONE